szilard/ML-scoring/README.md

 It seems all algos are very fast, maybe scoring itself is <1ms for each of them (LR should be orders of magnitude faster than RF/GBM).
 TODO: Measure scoring time from Java.

-TODO: Concurrency/throuput, some results [here](https://github.com/szilard/ML-scoring/tree/master/h2o#thoughput).
+TODO: Concurrency/throughput, some attempts [here](https://github.com/szilard/ML-scoring/tree/master/h2o#thoughput).